 }

 The Index method is used to display the Views/Cusomter/Index.cshtml view.
 The view itself will be presented a bit later.
-This view is actually a html page template with markup and JavaScript for initiating jqGrid.
-The data itself will be obtained asynchronously in the JSON format with the help of the Ajax technology.
-Depending on the selected type of sorting, the page number and the search parameters, an HTTP request that will be handled by the GetData action is generated.
-The parameters of the HTTP request are displayed onto the input parameters of the GetData method.
-According to these parameters, we generate a LINQ query and send the retrieved result in the JSON format.
+This view is actually an html page template with markup and JavaScript for initiating jqGrid.
+The data itself will be obtained asynchronously in the JSON format, using the Ajax technology.
+The selected type of sorting, the page number and the search parameters will determine the format of an HTTP request that will be handled by the GetData action.
+The parameters of the HTTP request are displayed in the input parameters of the GetData method.
+We generate a LINQ query based on these parameters and send the retrieved result in the JSON format.

 Note

-To parse the parameters of a query generated by jqGrid and make it easier to build the model, there are various libraries.
+Various libraries can assist with parsing the parameters of a query generated by jqGrid and make it easier to build the model.
 We have not used them in our examples so the code might be somewhat cumbersome.
-But you can always improve it.
+You can always improve it, of course.

 The Create method is used to add a new customer record.
 The parameters of the HTTP POST request (the method has the [HttpPost] attribute specified for it) will be displayed on the Customer model.
 Check out the following line: